Provision of programming and procedural support to the Senate.

 - responding to inquiries and undertaking document distribution services.

-The Table Office also supported Senate committees by providing secretariats to three domestic committees and by liaising with Senate and joint committee chairs and secretariats to facilitate interaction between the chamber and those committees.
+The Table Office provided secretariat support to three domestic committees.
+It also supported Senate committees generally by liaising with Senate and joint committee chairs and secretariats to facilitate interaction between the chamber and those committees.

 Programming and procedural support

-The Table Office provided programming and procedural support for the operation of the chamber, and met the needs of senators and others for accurate and timely documentation and assistance by:
+The Table Office provided support for the operation of the chamber, and met the needs of senators and others for accurate and timely documentation and assistance, by:

-- providing procedural advice to the Leader of the Government in the Senate, the Manager of Government Business in the Senate and other ministers, government senators, party whips and committee chairs
+- providing procedural advice, both written and oral, to the Leader of the Government in the Senate, the Manager of Government Business in the Senate and other ministers, government senators, party whips and committee chairs

-- preparing draft and final editions of the Order of Business (or daily program) to assist whips and other senators before and during the sittings of the Senate
+- preparing draft and final editions of the Order of Business (the daily program) to assist whips and other senators before and during the sittings of the Senate

 - providing a broadcasting captioning service for Senate proceedings